 Create several templates geared toward specific industries you are calling; this ensures that your emails are targeted and customized, rather than appearing like a generic follow-up.

 To add an even more personalized touch, save space at the top of each template where you can reference the topics discussed during a call or referenced in a voicemail.
 This will show your recipients that you’re paying attention to their needs and are not simply sending irrelevant carbon copies of emails to everyone you contact.

 For more information about best practices for sales calls and voicemails, visit our post on Sales and Voicemails – Best Practices for B2B Cold Calling.

-2. Update your email game.
+2. Update your email marketing game.

 Email today is more than just a tool for messaging.
-You can now include elements like videos, graphics, snippets, and mini demos—if there is a short video that can clarify the subject rather than an attachment of documents, use it.
+You can now include elements like videos, graphics, snippets, and mini demos.
+If there is a short video that can clarify the subject rather than an attachment of documents, use it!

 Personalization can truly set you apart from other companies.
 People expect personalization, so be sure to find ways to make an email as unique to the recipient as possible.
 Creating a personalized subject line or greeting is a good place to start; in fact, emails with personalized subject lines have 50% higher open rates than those without.
-Adding personal touches within an email, like referencing a previous conversation or message, shows that you are committed to establishing a relationship with the recipient, not just a transaction.
+Adding personal touches within an email, like referencing a previous conversation or message, shows that you are looking to establish a relationship with the recipient, not just a transaction.

 Make an effort to provide recipients with a seamless experience if they wish to contact you.
-There is software available that makes it easy to connect, make an appointment, view a calendar, and more, so don’t just leave your number at the closing of an email.
+There is software available that makes it easy to connect, make an appointment, view a calendar, and more, so don’t just leave your number at the closing of a sales email.
 Show that you want to make it easy for recipients to connect with you in whatever way works best for them.

 3. Use your assets.